EPFL-LCN/neuronaldynamics-exercises/doc/exercises/brunel-network.rst

 **Book chapters**

 The Brunel model is introduced in `Chapter 13 Section 4.2 <http://neuronaldynamics.epfl.ch/online/Ch13.S4.html>`_ .
-Read the section "Synchrony, oscillations, and irregularity" and have a look at Figure 13.7
+Read the section "Synchrony, oscillations, and irregularity" and have a look at Figure 13.7.
+You can skip the explanations related to the Fokker-Planck equation.

 **Python classes**